 - 1 recent passport-size photo (maximum 6 months old).
 The photo must comply with international specifications.
 (There is a photo booth at the Stadskantoor.
 Children under the age of 3 must have their photo taken by a professional photographer)

 - The documents which are relevant for your particular registration, such as your work contract, university registration, proof of health insurance, birth/marriage certificate etc.

 - The lease contract of your permanent address in Leuven

 - The Stadskantoor will provide you with an “Annex 19”, a document which contains your national registration number.

-- If during the registration process you immediately submitted all the documents required for your stay, you will also receive a temporary residence permit ("Annex 8").
+- If during the registration process you immediately submitted all the documents required for your stay, you will also receive a provisional residence permit ("Annex 8").